SpacingBat3/kolor/README.md

 ANSI escape codes that are not working on all platforms, which you may find useful if your application is meant to be cross-platform.

+Since `v3.2.0` it also provides the type definitions for transforming the literal types, which makes TypeScript to accurately predict all combinations of types for the library and overall improves the type accuracy (not just for literals).

 ## Legal

 This project is licensed under the `ISC` license, which should be [distributed